-UPDATE: Q2’17: Included JDBC and ODBC drivers, and pending native JSON handling will make the connections faster and more seamless than the approach shown below.
+UPDATE: Q2’17: Included JDBC and ODBC drivers, and pending native JSON handling can make the connections faster and more seamless than the approach shown below.
 You can also use the Hadoop edition of IRI Voracity to mask data in HDFS directly.
 Data exported in the manner below to a flat-file in HDFS can be masked at the field level from the FieldShield module Voracity in the same way shown below via MapReduce2, Spark, Spark Stream, Storm or Tez without additional coding.

 Cassandra DataStax cannot mask specific columns to stop unauthorized users from seeing personally identifiable information (PII).
 In this article, we will show how to export data from a Cassandra database to a CSV file, and use the IRI FieldShield product (also available in the IRI Voracity platform) to randomize, mask, and encrypt the data in that CSV file.
 Then we will import that data back into Cassandra, updated and protected.
 Another article is planned upon release of IRI’s more direct connection to the DB.